-Chia seeds are incredibly versatile – Since they don’t have much of a flavour and their texture can range anywhere from crunchy to jelly, there isn’t much you can’t add this wonderful little superfood to.
+Chia seeds are incredibly versatile.
+Since they don’t have much flavor and their texture can range anywhere from crunchy to jelly, there isn’t much you can’t add this wonderful little superfood too.
 That said, everyone has their own personal palate and preferences; here’s a handy list that should have at least one thing on it for everyone (but probably more) so that you can start getting the benefits of chia seeds as soon as today.

 Rise And Shine Vegan Lemon Chia Seed Scones